Browse some of the most commonly asked questions of us!

 Where can I buy a race plate?

-SEAL Custom BMX Race Plates is a supplier of BMX Australia Official Race Plates.
+SEAL Custom BMX Race Plates is the official supplier for BMX Australia’s race plates.
 CLICK HERE to grab your race plate or design your own custom BMX race plate.

 Please find below the colour race plate you will need to purchase: